rust-lang/rust/text/0000-north-star.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The yearly north star RFC could be an unpleastant bikeshed.
-Maybe nobody actually agrees on the project's direction.

-This imposes more work on teams to organize their goals.

-There is no mechanism here for presenting the roadmap.
+The yearly north star RFC could be an unpleasant bikeshed, because it simultaneously raises the stakes of discussion while moving away from concrete proposals.
+That said, the *problem* orientation should help facilitate discussion, and in any case it's vital to be explicit about our values and prioritization.

+While part of the aim of this proposal is to increase the effectiveness of our team, it also imposes some amount of additional work on everyone.
+Hopefully the benefits will outweigh the costs.

 The end-of-year retrospective will require significant effort.
 It's not clear who will be motivated to do it, and at the level of quality it demands.
+This is the piece of the proposal that will probably need the most follow-up work.

 # Alternatives
 [alternatives]: #alternatives